AndryRafam/aegis/README.md

 <h2 algin="left"> About </h2>

-NeptuneCrypt is a lightweight CLI encryption (decryption) software using XChaCha20Poly1305 as cipher and SHA256 as hash key derivation function.
-This V1 version encrypts files only, including compressed files such as .7z, .zip, .tar, .rar etc.
+NeptuneCrypt is a lightweight CLI encryption (decryption) software using XChaCha20Poly1305, Aes256-gcm as ciphers; XChaCha-Aes for cascade cipher (xchacha over aes) and SHA256 as hash key derivation function.
+This V1 version encrypts files only, including compressed files such as .7z, .zip, .tar, .rar etc and uses XChaCha as cipher.
+The software was built with C++ (std=23) and CryptoPP: https://github.com/weidai11/cryptopp

-<h3 align="left"> Tools </h3>
+<h3 align="left"> Coming up </h3>

-- Programming Language: C++ (std 23)
-- Cryptographic Library: CryptoPP
-- Debugging: GNU Debugger, Valgrind
-- OS: Linux (Debian, Fedora)
+- V2 version: V1 version + Aes256-gcm as cipher and also encrypts folder.
+- V3 version: V2 version + cascade cipher XChaCha-Aes (xchacha over aes).